Burnout: What It Does to Your Brain

 Burnout develops under prolonged exposure to stress.
 When stress hormones such as cortisol remain elevated over time, they begin to influence brain regions responsible for decision-making and emotional regulation¹.

 Research shows that chronic stress is associated with changes in the prefrontal cortex and hippocampus, areas involved in attention, learning, and memory².
-Sustained stress may reduce synaptic plasticity and impair the brain’s ability to adapt efficiently.
+Sustained stress may reduce synaptic plasticity and affect the brain’s ability to adapt efficiently.

 These biological changes help explain why people experiencing burnout often report brain fog, reduced concentration, and difficulty processing information.